PikioopSo/Building-Blocks/README.md

   This project adheres to a code of conduct.
 By participating, you are expected to uphold this code.
   Please report unacceptable behavior to [EMAIL].

-### MozFest
-  Join us at the Mozilla Festival October 28-30, 2016 at Ravensbourne College, London!
-We'll be meeting in person to collaborate on this project and learn from each other.
-Read more about our session [link to your session] and get your MozFest tickets now!